ic3-software/ic3-reporting-api/doc/plugin/Events.md

 Sales: 2020
 ```

 At the programing level, an event content might be more than a simple string.
-You can check the public API source
+You can check the API source
 code [code](https://github.com/iccube-software/ic3-reporting-api/blob/master/src/IcEvent.ts) that provides for an
 up-to-date documentation